wernerjoss/grav-plugin-caldav2ics/README.md

 In Addition, Configuration via the Admin is much easier than by editing the config file, as this has a nice, (hopefully) self-explaining UI, so you should really use this, at least for a Start :smile:

 ## Usage
+Once installed, you should at first enable the Grav Scheduler (if not already done) - see [the official docs](https://learn.getgrav.org/17/advanced/scheduler).
+From this point, all you need to do is correctly fill out the Form in the Admin for the caldav2ics Plugin.
+This should be rather self-explanatory, as already stated.
+It is, however, not always that easy to correctly determine the URL of remote CalDav Calendars, although most commonly used Incarnations (such as OwnCloud, NextCloud...) provide extra Links for that.

 ## TODO
 Trigger ICS Generation via Button in the Admin